How Much Do Solar Batteries Cost?

 Battery Storage – Return on Your Money

-One of the most common questions we get at this early stage is: “is solar storage worth the money?”
+One of the most common questions we are getting at the moment is: “is solar storage worth the money?”

 Our answer is to throw a question back at you: “how much would you be prepared to spend to save, say, $1000 per year?
 Your answer to this determines when you are ready to buy Energy Storage…

-(Importantly, this is not actually the way we determine the value of batteries, but it is a good introduction.)
+(Importantly, this is not actually the way we determine the value of battries, but it is a good introduction.

 Let’s say you install 5kWh of Energy Storage with an estimated lifetime of 10 years (3,500 cycles).

 Let us also assume you will use all of that 5kWh each and every day.

 Lastly, let’s assume you are paying 30c per kWh for your power today.

 Therefore, your 5kWh of storage would be expected to save $1.50 per day (30c x 5kWh) or $547.50 per year.
 The batteries themselves should last well in excess of 10 years – although the capacity will slowly diminish over time.